 The CRC’s ministry of resettlement has continued ever since.
 Through World Renew and other Sponsorship Agreement Holders, CRCs in Canada have welcomed families from all over the world, including Cambodian refugees fleeing the Khmer Rouge in the 1980s, Karen refugees fleeing Thailand in the early 2000s, and, most recently, families from all over the Middle East, including Syria and Iraq.
-Similar waves of refugee resettlement have also taken place through Christian Reformed churches in the United States through a partnership between the Office of Social Justice and Bethany Christian Services.
+Similar waves of refugee resettlement have also taken place through Christian Reformed churches in the United States through a partnership with Bethany Christian Services.

 Here are just a few recent accounts from refugees and the Christian Reformed churches that welcomed them:

 In December 2012, significant changes were made to Canada’s refugee system that began to make resettlement more difficult for various classes of refugees.
 These changes caught the attention of the Christian Reformed Centre for Public Dialogue and World Renew’s Refugee Resettlement Office.
 They observed diminishing refugee settlement rates; demanding new claim and appeal procedures; difficulties with a new “safe country” designation; and cuts to refugee health care that made vulnerable refugees more vulnerable yet.
 These CRC offices began to speak up about their concerns.
 Thankfully, there is hope that the changes that began in 2012 will be reversed.
 Links to two of the advocacy letters sent by these CRC offices to the Canadian government are provided below.